WV football teams take to practice fields

-HUNTINGTON — Huntington High is ranked as high as second in Class AAA by some preseason high school football publications, but Highlanders coach Billy Seals said today is on his mind much more than is the postseason.
+HUNTINGTON — Huntington High is ranked as high as second in Class AAA by some preseason high school football publications, but Highlanders coach Billy Seals said Monday was on his mind much more than the postseason.

 Monday marks the beginning of high school football practice in West Virginia.
 Ohio schools started Thursday and Kentucky schools more than two weeks ago.